 Savor America’s Native Spirit

-Loop through Kentucky on a road trip that promises adult fun, picturesque views, learning opportunities, tasty treats and free T-shirts
+Loop through Kentucky on a road trip that promises adult fun, picturesque views, learning opportunities, tasty treats, and freebies

 By Hope S. Philbrick

 Each sip of bourbon awakens the senses and invites new discoveries.
 The same is true of each day spent touring Kentucky Bourbon Country, a place where tradition and innovation mingle to create a distinctly American taste and experience.
 With more than 70 working distilleries in Kentucky making more than 200 brands, it’s an ideal getaway destination for novices as well as connoisseurs—with a decidedly grownup travel theme.

 Designated by Congress as the official native spirit of the United States in 1964, bourbon is a type of whiskey.
 And since more than 95 percent of the world’s bourbon is made in Kentucky, “bourbon is very much a part of who we are,” says Fred Mozenter, tour guide at Buffalo Trace.
 It’s no mere coincidence this region attracts distillers: “It’s because of our limestone,” says Steve Binegar, tour guide at Woodford Reserve.
 “The water here has no iron and that makes all the difference.”

 The fact that Kentucky distilleries are clustered together makes it easy to visit several during one trip.
 The primary Kentucky Bourbon Trail route stretches for roughly 70 miles, from Lexington to Louisville and down to Bardstown.